 Prerequisite: PE 8.7.
+Course Advisories: SCC minimum English and math standards.
 Covers intermediate skills: clears-cross court, down the line and reverse cross-court; drops - at the net, from the backcourt and from the midcourt; service - forehand and backhand.
 Also covered are offensive and defensive techniques of the smash.
 Training drills, agility, endurance and court coverage for competitive play will be taught.
 Skill exams and written exams serve to evaluate student achievement.
 Repeatable 3 times.
 NOTE: Combined enrollments in PE 8.7 & 8.8 may not exceed 4.
 Two or three hours activity.